Effects of the siege of Leningrad: Food shortages

-Damage to public utilities

-The Nazis cut almost all supplies to Leningrad, garment industries and retailers closed, and most schools as well as most public services became obsolete, causing a massive exodus of women and children.
-During all three winters of the siege (1941–42, 1942–43, and 1943–44), water pipelines were constantly destroyed by the bombing and artillery bombardments.
-Women sought water under the icy ground.
-During the siege, winters were the time of the highest mortality rates among the civilian population.
-Tens of thousands of civilians froze to death in Leningrad.

-Due to a lack of power supplies, many factories were closed down and, in November, all public transportation services became unavailable.
-The construction of the pre-war designed metro system was stopped, some unfinished tunnels were used as public shelters during aerial bombing and artillery bombardments.
-In the spring of 1942, some tramway lines were reactivated, but trolleybuses and buses were inoperable until the end of the war.
-The use of power was forbidden everywhere except at the General Staff headquarters, Smolny, district committees, air defense bases, and in some other institutions.
-By the end of September, oil and coal supplies had run out.
-The only energy option left was to fell trees.
-On October 8 the executive committee of Leningrad (Ленгорисполком) and regional executive committee (облисполком) decided to start cutting timber in Pargolovsky and Vsevolozhsky Districts in the north of the city.
-By October 24 only 1% of the timber cutting plan had been executed.

 Civilian population evacuation

 Almost all public transportation in Leningrad was destroyed as a result of massive air and artillery bombardments in August–September 1941.
 Three million people were trapped in the city.
 Leningrad, as a main military-industrial center in Russia, was populated by military-industrial engineers, technicians, and other workers with their civilian families.
 The only means of evacuation was on foot, with little opportunity to do so before the expected encirclement by the Wehrmacht and Finnish forces.

 86 major strategic industries were evacuated from the city.
 Most industrial capacities, engines and power equipment, instruments and tools, were moved by the workers.
 Some defense industries, such as the LMZ, the Admiralty Shipyard, and the Kirov Plant, were left in the city, and were still producing armor and ammunition for the defenders.

 Evacuation was organized by Kliment Voroshilov and Georgi Zhukov and was managed by engineers and workers of Leningrad's 86 major industries, which were themselves also evacuated from the city, by using every means of transportation available.

 The evacuation operation was managed in several 'waves' or phases: